codeclimate/codeclimate-rubocop/config/contents/style/empty_else.md

 Checks for empty else-clauses, possibly including comments and/or an explicit `nil` depending on the EnforcedStyle.

+### Example: EnforcedStyle: both (default)
+    # warn on empty else and else with nil in it

+    # bad
+    if condition
+      statement
+    else
+      nil
+    end

+    # bad
+    if condition
+      statement
+    else
+    end

+    # good
+    if condition
+      statement
+    else
+      statement
+    end

+    # good
+    if condition
+      statement
+    end

 ### Example: EnforcedStyle: empty
     # warn only on empty else